 Another key reason to start using checklists, especially when installing new equipment, is to have a record of what you’ve done in case questions arise later.
 Keep these records for warranty questions or disputes with customers.

 In this post, we walk you through what a good checklist should include to ensure a quality installation.
 You can also download our free checklist template at the end of this post to get you started.

-can save you time in the field and the office.
+Switching to a mobile checklist app can save you time in the field and the office.
 Instead of lugging around tons of paperwork and having to manually enter it into the job history, many checklist apps can attach a completed checklist to the job entry.

 We’ve also built our own checklist app to meet the specific needs of home service businesses.
 Our users can add a checklist to any job which techs can then pull up in the field.
 From our mobile app, they can see all relevant information about the job, the customer, their work history and equipment, along with the checklists assigned to the job.

 What should an HVAC change-out checklist include?

 Here are the different components we recommend including in your install checklist:

 1. Specifics from manufacturer, local building codes, and NEC requirements

 Most manufacturers of HVAC equipment have their own startup and service checklists that are specific to their products.
 While it’s good to have default checklists for any heating or air conditioning unit, we also recommend having specific checklists on-hand for the equipment you regularly service or install.
 Be sure to consult local building codes and the National Electrical Code (NEC) for installation requirements.